rm511130/SetUp-Steps-TKG-i-workshop/README.md

 The [Tanzu Workshop PKS](https://github.com/rm511130/Tanzu-Workshop-PKS) needs quite a lot of set-up for it to work.
 These instructions should help you with all the necessary steps.

+## Step 0 - Clone the Workshop repo to customize it

+- correct the date/time in the agenda

 ## Step 1 - Manage-PKS Repo

 - Using your Mac, check if you have the